marcustut/sqlx-paginated/README.md

 | MySQL       | 🚧 Planned  | 8.0+    | Core features planned            | On roadmap                              |
 | MSSQL       | 🚧 Planned  | 2019+   | Core features planned            | On roadmap                              |

-⚠️ Note: `This documentation covers PostgreSQL features only, as it's currently the only fully supported database.`
+⚠️ Note: `This documentation covers PostgreSQL features only, as it's currently the only supported database.`

 ## Market Analysis